great-expectations/great_expectations/docs/guides/setup/configuring_data_contexts/how_to_configure_credentials.md

 This guide will explain how to configure your ``great_expectations.yml`` project config to populate credentials from either a YAML file or a secret manager.

+If your Great Expectations deployment is in an environment without a file system, refer to [How to instantiate a Data Context without a yml file](./how_to_instantiate_a_data_context_without_a_yml_file.md) for credential configuration examples.

 <Tabs
   groupId="yaml-or-secret-manager"
   defaultValue='yaml'